As an Amazon Associate, we may earn a commission if you make a purchase — at no extra cost to you.

 Smart navigation is a must.
 The top models use LiDAR or advanced cameras to avoid pet bowls and toys.
 They return to their docks to recharge and resume cleaning if needed.
 Noise level matters too; a quieter robot is less likely to scare pets.

-These vacuums also connect to Wi-Fi for app and voice control.
+These robot vacuums for pet hair also connect to Wi-Fi for better control and flexible cleaning schedules.
 Pet owners can schedule cleanings, set no-go zones, and monitor cleaning history.
 Models with multi-floor mapping are more convenient for larger homes.

 Overview of the Top 5 Picks